What Is Price-To-Rent Ratio in Real Estate Investing?

 How To Calculate Price-To-Rent Ratio

-Doing the calculation is easier than you may think since the equation itself is very straightforward.
+The calculation is easier than you may think since the equation is very straightforward.
 To determine the ratio, you will need to know the median home price in the area you are looking for and the average dollar amount of renting a comparable home in the same neighborhood for one year.

 Once you have that information, divide the median home value by the annual rental rate to obtain the price-to-rent ratio.
 The formula looks like this: